eoas-ubc/eoas-ubc.github.io/notused/fix-list-before-231214.md

 See also **[issues](https://github.com/eoas-ubc/eoas-ubc.github.io/issues)** at the host repository, **[requirements](https://docs.google.com/spreadsheets/d/1DL2YDthzEbZijx35nVyveSstU5frQdzA/edit#gid=173746334)** (Google sheet) for each project component, and **[accomplishments & data](https://docs.google.com/spreadsheets/d/1BUk1_FHItUgzuyg2aJ-dX6XpMABmFSPe/edit#gid=979565415)** (Google sheet) for project outcomes.

-## Ideas
+## Improvements

 * Do tutorials need to be more like precedent, i.e. modular such as [Helsinki "short course"](https://autogis-site.readthedocs.io/en/latest/index.html), [Project Pythia](https://projectpythia.org/), or Atlasian tutorials, etc.?
 In fact, some may best be referenced to these types of existing ones tutorials?
-* Jupyter startup: consider material from eosc442 and dsci100?
-How does this compare to docs used in EOSC 211?
-Should [Project Pythia's foundations book](https://foundations.projectpythia.org/landing-page.html) be used instead?

-## Improvements

 * Review and update of [teaching with Jupyter NBs](tut-teachwith-jnbs.md).
+* Review and update of [Third party dashboards ...](refs-otherapps.md), including reference to the spreadsheet indicated on the top of that page.
 * dashboards:
-  * Review and update of [Third party dashboards ...](refs-otherapps.md), including reference to the spreadsheet indicated on the top of that page.
    * Build use-cases for each relevant course?
    * Explore [JB's cmip6 book?](https://github.com/fhmjones/cmip6_book),
    * review project notes about dashboards (FJ's OneNote).